thescientist13/astro-wcc/README.md

 # astro-wcc

-A demonstration repo for using Astro and WCC together
+A demonstration repo for using Astro and WCC together.